godotengine/godot-docs/classes/class_os.rst

 Kill (terminate) the process identified by the given process ID (``pid``), e.g. the one returned by :ref:`execute<class_OS_method_execute>` in non-blocking mode.

-Note that this method can also be used to kill processes that were not spawned by the game.
+**Note:** This method can also be used to kill processes that were not spawned by the game.

 .. _class_OS_method_move_window_to_foreground: